DecimalTurn/VBA-GitHub-Checks/templates/Check E: .gitattributes is misconfigured copy.md

 ### Step 2: Restore CRLF line endings in the Git Index.

+There are 2 methods you could use to do that:

 #### Method A:

 If you still have the original files exported from the VBE in your working directory and you are able to use Git from the command line, you can simply run the following 2 commands: